 Enrichment analyses

 Enrichment analyses were performed in two ways: ‘collapsed’ and ‘expanded’ (Figure 4b).
-In both cases we use the Fisher’s exact test to calculate the odds ratio and the hypergeometric p value, to test for the enrichment of allele-specific SNVs compared to accessible non-specific SNVs.
-Accessible SNVs are heterozygous, and they exceed the minimum number of reads detectable statistically by the beta-binomial test for each dataset.
-This is an additional criterion imposed, on top of the minimum threshold of 6 reads used in the AlleleSeq pipeline.
-The minimum number of reads varies with the pooled size (coverage) of the ChIP-seq or RNA-seq dataset.
+In both cases, we aggregate ASB and ASE SNVs within a specific genomic element, such as a gene or an enhancer.
+We then use the Fisher’s exact test to calculate the odds ratio and the hypergeometric p value, to test for the enrichment of allele-specific SNVs compared to ‘control’ SNVs, which are non-allele-specific ‘accessible’ SNVs.

+We define accessible SNVs as all heterozygous SNVs that exceed the minimum number of reads detectable statistically by the beta-binomial test for each dataset, including both allele-specific and non-allele-specific SNVs.
+This is an additional criterion imposed on top of the minimum threshold of 6 reads.
+The minimum number of reads thus varies with the pooled size (coverage) of the ChIP-seq or RNA-seq dataset.
+Thus, the accessible SNVs are dataset-specific; they are determined for each pooled ChIP-seq (grouped by individual and TF, not by study) or RNA-seq dataset (grouped by individual).
 Given a fixed FDR cutoff, for a larger dataset, the beta-binomial p-value threshold is typically lower, making the minimum number of reads (N) that will produce the corresponding p-value, larger.
 This alleviates a bias in the enrichment test for including SNVs that do not have sufficient reads in the first place.
 Considering an extreme allelic imbalance case where all the reads are found on one allele (all successes or all failures, i.e. allelic ratio is 0 or 1), this minimum N can be obtained from a table of expected two-tailed beta-binomial probability density function, such that accessible SNVs are all SNVs with number of reads, n = max(6,N).
-By considering only cases with the largest effect size, we underestimate the number of control SNVs and this provides a conservative approximation of the statistical significance of the enrichment (or depletion).
-In the ‘collapsed’ enrichment analysis, each accessible or allele-specific SNV is counted once uniquely, as long as it occurs in at least one individual in AlleleDB.
-The ‘expanded’ analysis is performed in a population-aware manner, where each accessible or allele-specific SNV is counted once for each occurrence in an individual.
-To use the Fisher’s exact test for enrichment analyses in each genomic annotation, we further exclude the respective ASB or ASE SNVs from the control binding or expression SNVs (accessible and non-allele-specific) in the corresponding annotations.
+By considering only the cases with the largest effect size, we underestimate the number of accessible SNVs and this provides a conservative approximation of the statistical significance of the enrichment (or depletion).
+‘Control’ SNVs are subsequently derived from accessible SNVs that are non-allele-specific, i.e. they are the set of accessible SNVs that has excluded the respective ASB or ASE SNVs for each dataset.

+In the ‘collapsed’ enrichment analysis, each control or allele-specific SNV is counted once uniquely, as long as it occurs in at least one individual in AlleleDB.
+The ‘expanded’ analysis is performed in a population-aware manner, where each control or allele-specific SNV is counted once for each occurrence in an individual.
 P-values are Bonferroni-corrected and considered significant if ≤ 0.05.

 ‘Allele-specific’ and ‘balanced’ autosomal protein-coding genes, enhancers and transcription factor binding motifs are defined based on statistically significant (Bonferroni-corrected p value ≤ 0.05) enrichments (odds ratio ≥ 1.5) or depletions (odds ratio < 1.5) respectively, as obtained from the ‘expanded’ enrichment analysis; the rest of the elements with non-significant odds ratios are considered ‘indeterminate’.